lando/lando/docs/config/env.md

 ## Environment Configuration

-If you'd like to avoid broad strokes and only inject certain environment variables into particular services we recommend you make use of [service overrides](./services.md#overrides).
+If you'd like to avoid broad strokes and only inject certain environment variables into particular services, we recommend you make use of [service overrides](./services.md#overrides).